 Step definitions are like code-behind for the scenarios defined in step definition scrips.
 They provide the glue that makes them runnable in the application.
 Their function is to translate readable texts into runnable actions.
 For example, step definitions for used example could be as follows:

 require 'calabash-android/calabash_steps' Then /^I set the screen to portrait$/ do perform_action('set_activity_orientation', 'portrait') end Then /^I set the screen to landscape$/ do perform_action('set_activity_orientation', 'landscape') end Then /^I hide the keyboard$/ do hide_soft_keyboard() end

 We’ll take a look of steps “I set the screen to portrait/landscape” and “I hide the keyboard” examples below.

 Calabash Architecture / Infrastructure – How Calabash Works on Real Devices

 The great part of Calabash is that it is a cross-platform framework and works really well for both major platforms, Android and iOS.

-With iOS, Calabash installs a HTTP server as an instrumentation package that then listens commands from Calabash server.
-Tests are also executed on server side and each test case is described in Cucumber.
-Slighly different than with Android, the Calabash iOS converts Cucumber commands to ‘FRANK’ method calls that then get executed.
-The webview support is done the same way than with Android.
+With iOS, Calabash installs an HTTP server as an instrumentation package that then listens to commands from Calabash server.
+Tests are also executed on the server side and each test case is described in Cucumber.
+Slightly different than with Android, the Calabash iOS converts Cucumber commands to ‘FRANK’ method calls that then get executed.
+The Webview support is done the same way than with Android.